 Claire’s has a soft spot in my heart not only because I’ve known the owner, Claire, for most of my life (and she MAJORLY inspired me to bake when I was little), but also because working in the Claire’s bakery was my first job.
 The food is all amazing and made with so much love by everyone who works there.
 It’s not the healthiest place on the list, but they have a number of gluten-free, vegetarian, and vegan options.
 For breakfast, the Clairecakes are hard to beat (they have a gluten-free version too).
 One of my go-to faves since high school is the fried green tomato sandwich – so good.
 Try something from the bakery before you go, too!

-Donna Jean in Banker’s Hill (vegan) – MENU
+Donna Jean in Banker’s Hill (vegan with gluten-free options) – MENU

 I discovered this place more recently, but it’s a great find.
 It’s 100% vegan and on the more gourmet-vegan side.
 They have some incredible dishes and pizza.
 I’m in love with the vegan gluten-free macaroni and cheese – it’s the best vegan mac and cheese I’ve found anywhere.
 They also have a delicious pizza menu that can be made with regular crust or a gluten-free socca crust.
 The cauliflower side and truffled potatoes are also good choices.
 BONUS: Donna Jean is adjacent to a vegan burger place called Evolution that’s more casual but also super tasty.